-- a) All project records shall be filed to be easily retrievable.

-- b) Records shall include:

-- Legislative and regulatory requirements;

-- Approvals, permits and licences;

-- Details of qualifications held by individuals;
+- Details of qualifications held by individuals.

-- Monitoring/inspection reports on performance;
+- Monitoring/inspection reports on performance.

-- Internal review reports;
+- Internal review reports.

-- External review reports;
+- External review reports.

-- Reports of environmental incidents, complaints and follow-up action;
+- Reports of environmental incidents, complaints, and follow-up action.

-- Minutes of environmental management meetings generally;
+- Minutes of environmental management meetings generally.

-- Incident and performance analyses and evaluation reports;
+- Incident and performance analyses and evaluation reports.

-- Performance targets and measurements;
+- Performance targets and measurements.

-- Minutes of management review meetings;
+- Minutes of management review meetings.

-- Reports on and evidence of action taken;
+- Reports on and evidence of action taken.

-- Induction and training records;
+- Induction and training records.

 - Contract information; and

-- Service provider information.
+- Service provider information

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 10 of 70 Owner: WHS Manager Date of Issue : July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 8 of 52 Owner: WHS Manager Date of Issue: Oct 2021

-3.0 SITE MANAGEMENT
+2 SITE MANAGEMENT

-3.1 SITE STARTUP
+2.1 SITE STARTUP

-- a) The Site Manager shall conduct a Preliminary Site Inspection (F039) to determine site requirements. - b) The Site Manager shall ensure that the site is established in accordance with the Preliminary Site Inspection (F039), WHS legislation and Codes of Practice prior to commencement of work.
+- a) The Site Manager shall conduct a Preliminary Site Inspection (F039) to determine site requirements. - b) The Site Manager shall ensure that the site is established in accordance with the Preliminary Site Inspection (F039) WHS legislation and Codes of Practice prior to commencement of work.

-3.2 AMENITIES
+2.2 AMENITIES

-a) The Site Manager shall ensure that appropriate amenities are provided for workers on site.
+a) The Site Manager shall ensure that amenities are provided for workers on site.

-3.3 SITE EMERGENCY PLAN
+2.3 SITE EMERGENCY PLAN